NextronSystems/asgard-manual/usage/administration.rst

 Service Control
 ---------------

 Service Control is ASGARD's way of deploying real-time services on endpoints.
+Currently there exist the LogWatcher and (experimental!)
+Aurora service.
+To use any of those two, the service controller has to be installed on an asset.

 Service Controller Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^